Zeynepsudekacar/Z-memo/README.md

 Empathy & Human CuriosityPeople are naturally curious about others’ lives, choices, and feelings.
 Unlike made-up stories, real memories show the raw, honest side of life.
 This gives readers a chance to:

-Feel empathy by connecting with someone else’s experience.
+**Feel empathy by connecting with someone else’s experience.**
 Learn new perspectives or life lessons.
-Find inspiration to handle their own emotions. as our motto:
+Find inspiration to handle their own emotions.

+**Collecting Dimension (NFT Unique Selling Point)** Mint memories as permanent NFTs on the blockchain.
+People can add:
+-Memories that inspire them,
+-Stories that touch their hearts,
+-Shares that reflect their identity, to their collections, showcasing personal value and identity—like collecting art or a signed book from a favorite author.

+## Overview
-Zeynep is a social hub built to share and preserve real memories.
+Z-memo is a social hub built to share and preserve real memories.
 Using Zircuit’s technology, we let creators mint unique NFTs from their personal memories (like a special day with a friend or a tough moment overcome).
 Others can like, bid on, or collaborate on these memories without the usual blockchain hassles, thanks to Zircuit’s fast and scalable tech.

 ## Features